 Five shades of blue.

 And here’s the collection of my April garden flowers.
 I think it’s the spring feeling as this was rather popular on Instagram.

 I’m going to try and put together a collection of our garden flowers every month.
 These are naturally ones found here where we live in West Sussex in south east England.
 Nature’s calendar will be different in other places in Britain or abroad.
 I have to admit that only last month when I wrote my post on recording my first sightings of bluebells I learnt about…

 Phenology – the study of cyclic and seasonal natural phenomena, especially in relation to climate and plant and animal life.”

 You might have noticed – and if you haven’t do have a peek at the drop down menu – that I keep a monthly nature diary on this blog.
 I now find myself often checking when I might expect to see wildlife or new flowers whether in our garden, the woods around us or places I visit – such as baby deer in July or hedgerow fruit in September.
 I also regularly pin posts on my monthly calendars on Pinterest.
-Of course, a wonderful resource are the posts linked up with Annie’s How Does Your Garden Grow if you want to see what nature is up to every month.
+I love recording what grows in the wild and garden every month.